Skip to main content

 Written by Dan Huru

-• How to create a team in MeetGeek
+• Create a team in MeetGeek

-- You share meetings with others.
+• You share your meetings with others.

 Tip: Use the team filter to check meeting insights at a team level.
 Improve meeting quality at any level of your company by adopting best practices and habits.